Jiggs Parson

 William Edwin "Jiggs" Parson (December 27, 1885 – May 19, 1967) was an American professional baseball pitcher.
 He played two seasons in Major League Baseball (MLB) with the Boston Doves / Rustlers, a National League team later known as the Boston Braves.
 His professional career spanned 1907 to 1916.

 Also nicknamed "Chief", Parson was born in 1885 played baseball for and graduated from Bucknell University in 1908.
-He died in 1967 and was survived by a son and daughter.
+He died in 1967 and was survived by a son and daughter, as well as his wife, two grandchildren, and one great-grandchild.